 But considering the current political climate, all immigrants are advised to seek legal counsel whenever they are facing criminal charges to make sure their resident status will not be affected.
-Learn more about the criminal defense of immigrants in Nevada.

 13. Should I fight my citation or just pay the fine?

 In most cases, fight it because the prosecutor will probably extend a favorable plea deal without much resistance.
 The few extra days or weeks it takes to challenge a ticket is worth possibly not getting demerit points or insurance rate increases.